1. How do I apply?

 Interviews will last up to 45 minutes and are conducted as a group interview with members of the Nurse Residency Program Steering Team.
-All candidates will be asked to give a 5-minute presentation on a recent independent school project and its related outcome.
-The presentation should focus on individual work, not a group project.
-Visuals can include a PowerPoint presentation, a poster board, or other media appropriate to share the presentation.
+Candidates will be asked to bring their BSN transcripts to the interview.

 Yes.
 Nurse residents are considered full-time employees and are eligible to receive benefits, including vacation, sick time and paid holidays after the accrual period.
 Detailed information regarding Children’s employee benefits will be reviewed at the time of the interview.

 7. If hired into the Nurse Residency Program, what shifts and/or hours will I work?

 For the first 7 weeks, you will attend nurse resident classes and work with an area specific preceptor.
 You will need to be available to work either days or nights and weekends.
 The total hours worked each week will be 36 hours per week scheduled at Children’s.
 There will be some variation in the number of hours per day and the number of days per week during the first weeks.